CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 3. In the left pane, scroll to _Process Automation_, select **Runbooks** and click on **+Create a runbook**.

    ![](./media/costopt-07.png)

+ > **Good to know:** Microsoft Azure Automation service provides a framework to create and schedule workflows to simplify the repetitive and mundane tasks that Cloud administrators perform with Azure.
+The workflows are commonly known as **Runbooks**.

 4. Fill the details as following:
  * Name: **stop-prod-vms (1)**
  * Runbook type: Select **PowerShell (2)** from the dropdown.